The Work Begins

 Compass Fellowship NWA Company Organized in 2015

 Compass had an active youth program, but no easy way to transport them so in March 2018, they purchased a 2009, 44-passenger Bluebird bus.
 Another need was for fellowship space with a kitchen and bathrooms.
 In the fall of 2018, a 30’x 40′ barn was located but space was needed for youth, showers and bathrooms, and a kitchen.
-The space is now 50’x 80′ with a kitchen, three bathrooms, a 50’x 55′ gathering space, and a 16’x 80′ back porch.
+By August 2019, the space was enlarged to 50’x 80′ with a kitchen, three bathrooms, a 50’x 55′ gathering space, and a 16’x 80′ back porch.

 God has blessed their journey and they claim the promise of Jeremiah 29:11: “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”